tmscer/rust-course/README.md

 - `server-localhost.key` - Server private key
 - `server-localhost.bundle.crt` - Server certificate bundle (`cat server-localhost.crt ca.crt > server-localhost.bundle.crt`)

+To run without mTLS, disable default features using flag `--no-default-features` as mTLS is enabled by default via feature "mtls" in both `client` and `server`.
+Crate common has a feature named `tls`.

+> [!NOTE]
+>
+> I had problems switching between non-TLS and TLS at runtime using `Box<dyn _>`.
+> If you know how to do it without enum dispatch and implementing the required traits,
+> please let me know.

 ## Quick Start

 Spin up Postgres using `docker-compose up -d`.